Alliance for Workers' Liberty

 • The Labour Party: transforming its politics, democratising it from top to bottom and bringing elected representatives, particularly the MPs, under control.
 All socialists should join Labour.

-• The left, and in particular Momentum, need to become capable of winning these changes.
+• The left needs to become capable of winning these changes.

 We believe socialism is impossible without a revolution – a mass movement that breaks up the state machine (police, army, top judges and civil servants, monarchy...) that exists to protect capitalism and replaces it with a fundamentally more democratic system, in which representatives and managers are recallable and mandatable delegates, without material privileges.
 But such a revolution will only be possible when the mass of the labour movement and working class want it, ie are won over to revolutionary socialist ideas.